 Every age has strong, independent women who are driven to follow their hearts and minds at whatever the cost.
 One such maverick was Eliza Ruhamah Scidmore (1856-1928).
 Today she’s known mostly as the first person to propose the planting of Japanese cherry trees along the Potomac in Washington.

 Yet she was so much more — journalist, travel writer, author and lecturer, early woman photographer for National Geographic magazine, Oriental art collector, activist for international peace.

 Her story is fascinating in part because it dovetails with many interesting episodes of U.S. history: Frontier life in territorial Alaska.
 The opening of Japan to Westerners.
 The birth of National Geographic.
 The rise of mass tourism and “globetrotting.”
 Oriental exclusion laws in America.
 U.S. expansionism in the Pacific.
 Seeds of the international peace movement.
-And the changing roles of women in the late 19th century.
+And above all, the changing roles of women in the late 19th century.

 Eliza Scidmore corresponded with John Muir; dined with Alexander Graham Bell; socialized with President and Mrs. Taft; received high honors from the emperor and empress of Japan.

 Roots in the Midwest

-Eliza was born in Clinton, Iowa, but spent her early childhood in Madison, Wisconsin, among her mother’s family.
-During the Civil War her father went West and joined a military unit, while her mother moved with young Eliza and her brother George to Washington, D.C.
+During the Civil War her parents went their separate ways, in a split that became lasting.
+Eliza’s father went West while her mother moved with young Eliza and her brother George to Washington, D.C.
 There, Mrs. Scidmore ran a boarding house and did volunteer work at military hospitals.

 Birth of Travel Writer

 Eliza repeated the voyage in the summer of 1884.
 She expanded newspaper accounts of her Alaskan travels into her first book.
-It won wide acclaim and laid the foundation of her long and prolific career as a travel writer.
+It became popular and laid the foundation of her long and prolific career as a travel writer.

 Around the same time Eliza crossed the Pacific to visit her brother George in his latest consular post.
 The trip sparked her lifelong love of Japan, and she came to be known as an expert on the country and its people.
-Jinrikisha Days in Japan became her best-known work.
+Jinrikisha Days in Japan was her best-known work.